 Never miss out on the cleanliness aspect of your shop.
 Keep the environment hygienic so that customers leave having an excellent experience.
 Ensure proper cleaning of the tools that you are using.
 A slight slip-up from your side will give a nasty infection to the client resulting in ruining your brand image.

 You have to work with certain dyes, gel, and different chemicals.
 Do your homework on all the supplies properly and avoid using hazardous materials.
 Get in line with Control of Substances Hazardous to Health laws for proper storage and disposal of these products.

 A tiny err in maintaining the electric tools and equipment can land you in challenging adversities.
 Never neglect a faulty tool, constant flicker in lighting, and other signs that may indicate an electrical issue.

 8. Find the Right Staff

 Having a great team at your disposal will allow you to elevate your business.
-Advertise for the vacancy in both offline and online mode.
+Advertise for the vacancy in both offline and online modes.
 Scrutinize all the applications on definite criteria.

 Here are some pointers to look for: